 An electrical engineering concentration focuses on circuits, power systems, electronics, and signal processing.
 It typically builds on the engineering program core and adds courses that deepen knowledge in electrical and electronic systems.
+Most schools offer this track at the bachelor’s and master’s levels, and much of the coursework can be completed through an online engineering degree.

 An electrical engineering concentration is a focused set of courses within an engineering program that emphasizes circuits, power systems, and electronics.